zambal/eml/README.md

 By default Eml provides `Eml.Language.HTML`.
 Other languages can be implemented as long as it implements the Eml.Language behaviour.

-In order to provide translations from various data types, Eml provides the `Eml.Content` protocol.
+In order to provide translations from various data types, Eml provides the `Eml.Data` protocol.
 Eml provides a implementation for strings, numbers and atoms, but you can provide a protocol implementation for your own types by just implementing a `to_eml` function that converts your type to a valid Eml node.
-Most functions in Eml that need type conversions don't directly call `Eml.Content.to_eml/1`, but use `Eml.to_content/1` instead.
+Most functions in Eml that need type conversions don't directly call `Eml.Data.to_eml`, but use `Eml.to_content` instead.
 This function adds nodes to existing content and tries to concatenate all binary data.
 Furthermore, although Eml content is always a list, its nodes can not be lists. `to_content` thus flattens all input data in order to guarantee Eml content always is a single list.

-Some examples using `Eml.to_content/1`
+Some examples using `Eml.to_content`
 ```elixir
 iex> Eml.to_content(nil)
 []